aidenybai/lucia-starter/README.md

 # Lucia Starter

 > Note: You may not need this starter.
 Lucia can be integrated with just a script tag ([See CDN installation](https://lucia.js.org/docs/essentials/installation/#cdn)).
-If you want a more comprehensive, module based solution, without super complex build processes, you should use this starter.
+However, if you want a more comprehensive, module based solution, without super complex build processes, use this.

 This starter is a project that is built with [Parcel](https://parceljs.org/) and uses [Lucia](https://lucia.js.org/) on the frontend.
 Feel free to install any Parcel compatible npm packages and import them as script tags in your markup.